KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   appWillStartCB ⇒ reactElm</h5>
 An optional {{book.guide.appLifeCycle}} invoked one time, justbefore the app starts up.
 This life-cycle hook can do any type of initialization.
 Forexample: initialize FireBase.
 In addition, it can optionally supplement the app's top-level rootelement (i.e. react component instance).
-Any significant return(truthy) is interpreted as the app's new rootAppElm.**IMPORTANT**: When this is used, the supplied curRootAppElm MUSTbe included as part of this definition (accommodating theaccumulative process of other feature injections)!
-For more information _(with examples)_, please refer to theGuide's {{book.guide.appWillStart}}.**Please Note** this function uses named parameters.
+Any significant return(truthy) is interpreted as the app's new rootAppElm.**IMPORTANT**: When this is used, the supplied curRootAppElm MUSTbe included as part of this definition (accommodating theaccumulative process of other feature injections)! **More information is available at {{book.guide.injectingDomContent}}**For more information _(with examples)_, please refer to theGuide's {{book.guide.appWillStart}}.**Please Note** this function uses named parameters.

 <table>
   <thead>